Rena Joyce denies 'callous' murder of partner, gives evidence at own trial

 She said on the night of the alleged murder she felt "a combination of anger, love, hate" towards Berry.

-This afternoon Currie and Joyce went back and forth on the facts of the case.
+This afternoon, Currie and Joyce went back and forth on the facts of the case.

 Curries said much of what Joyce told police was "rubbish" and "quite rehearsed".